ankit77003/smart-expense-splitter/README.md

 A full-stack web application to manage and split group expenses efficiently, minimizing the number of transactions required for settlement.

 Built to demonstrate full-stack development, REST API design, and algorithmic optimization using greedy techniques.
+Designed and deployed as a production-ready application with separate frontend and backend services.

 ## 🎯 Why This Project?